fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_25.jpg)

-Figure 4.25: A pie chart versus a column chart
+Caption: A pie chart versus a column chart

 Using the wrong graph can give readers the wrong context to understand the data.
 Here, **Chart A** uses a pie chart to make readers think that